smartfog/fogflow/doc/en/source/example3.rst

 In the following example, we show how a simulated PowerPanel device can be connected to FogFlow via NGSI.
 This example code is also accessible from `FogFlow code repository`_ in the application folder.

+You need Node.js to run this example code.
+Please install Node.js and npm.

 .. _`FogFlow code repository`: https://github.com/smartfog/fogflow/blob/master/application/device/powerpanel/powerpanel.js

 .. code-block:: javascript